benritz/postgres-patroni/README.md

 # postgres-patroni

-Postgres run by Patroni for HA, etcs for DSC, HAProxy for load balancing, pgBackRest for backup/restore, PgBouncer for connection pooling
+Postgres run by Patroni for HA, etcd for DSC, HAProxy for load balancing, pgBackRest for backup/restore, PgBouncer for connection pooling

 ## Environment variables